Topical Maps Entities How It Works

 Explores common CPA specializations, required technical skills, typical certifications or advanced degrees per specialty, and recommended early-career moves to build expertise.

-Content Strategy for CPA Licensing and Exam Prep Roadmap
+Content strategy and topical authority plan for CPA Licensing and Exam Prep Roadmap

 The recommended SEO content strategy for CPA Licensing and Exam Prep Roadmap is the hub-and-spoke topical map model: one comprehensive pillar page on CPA Licensing and Exam Prep Roadmap, supported by 30 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on CPA Licensing and Exam Prep Roadmap — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on CPA Licensing and Exam Prep Roadmap.

 36